List of Kerala Blasters FC players

 Kerala Blasters FC is an Indian professional football club that competes in the Indian Super League, the top-tier of Indian football.
 The club was established on 27 May 2014 and began their first professional season a few months later in October 2014.
 They play their home matches at the Jawaharlal Nehru Stadium, Kochi.

+The following list includes all the appearances and goals scored by the Blasters' players across Durand Cup, Super Cup, and the Indian Super League.